 It will also deal with what happens when local fuel supplies are disrupted.
 This is before or after an activation of the National Emergency Plan for Fuel.
 In this case, a UK-wide disruption is likely.

-This plan delineates the council's preparedness, response and recovery actions and, as all our plans, it encompasses resilience and collaborative working with partners and all category of responders.
+This plan delineates the council's preparedness, response and recovery actions and, like all our plans, it encompasses resilience and collaborative working with partners and all categories of responders.

 For more information, please contact the Emergency Resilience Team by emailing emergency.planning@fife.gov.uk